chanattan/thoth/README.md

 - *automated investment* when the reported confidence is over a controllable threshold
 - *silenced suggestions* under a controllable reported confidence threshold

+The model is based on the ARIMA models, with a time frame of 3 months of prediction of the funds' curves.

 ### Clear and controllable guardrails

 ## About